ZulfikarKN/Food_Decider/README.md

 # Food_Decider
-A simple App to help you decide which food, drink, or desert you should have today!
+A simple App to help you decide which food, drink, or desert you should for the day!